robger98/Bandit_Sim/README.md

 ## About

-This simulator generates an n armed bandit, with each arm having a normally distributed payout with a mean of (i+1)/(n+1) where i is the index of the arm and n is the number of arms for the band, and a common standard deviation that is passed as a parameter.
+This simulator generates an n armed bandit, with each arm having a normally distributed payout with a mean of (i+1)/(n+1) where i is the index of the arm from the interval \[0, `n_arms`) end exclusive and n is the number of arms for the band, and a common standard deviation that is passed as a parameter.

 ## Requirements